Counties: Archuleta, Dolores, La Plata, Montezuma, San Juan

 President and Chief Investment Officer and Trustee, El Pomar Foundation

 Dean Brookie established his architecture and planning firm based in Durango in 1980.
 He has dedicated much of his career to developing affordable housing throughout La Plata County as well as historic preservation in historic downtowns.
-Dean was also elected to Durango City Council in 2013 and served as mayor from 2015 to 2016.
+Dean was also elected to Durango City Council in 2013 and served as Mayor from 2015 to 2016.
 He also currently serves on the boards of Durango Adult Education and Habitat for Humanity, and was a founding member of Boys and Girls Club of La Plata County.
 He was also honored as Volunteer of the Year for Habitat for Humanity in Colorado for his design assistance for family housing.
-Dean has three children residing in Washington, D.C. and Boston, MA.

 Mary Jo Coulehan

 Beth Drum currently serves as Senior Vice President for Alpine Bank Durango.
 She has worked with Alpine Bank for 20 years.
-During her tenure she has held different positions with the bank, providing her with a broad knowledge of the banking industry.
-Her primary focus has been in bank marketing and community development.
-She is a Colorado native, growing up in Denver.
-Since moving to Durango in 2005, she has volunteered and consulted with many local non profits.
+During her tenure she has held different positions with the bank, providing her with a broad knowledge of the banking industry, her primary focus has been in bank marketing and community development.
+She is a Colorado native, and grew up in Denver.
+Since moving to Durango in 2005, she has volunteered and consulted with many local nonprofits.
 She is past Chairwoman of the Mercy Health Foundation board, and past board member of the Mercy Regional Medical Center.
 She served as President of the Durango Chamber of Commerce, and as a board member for the Women’s Resource Center.
 She is currently active with the Colorado Women’s Hall of Fame.
-In 2014, she was honored with the Morley Ballantine Award for her commitment to the community and exhibiting excellence in business.
+In 2014, she was honored with the Morley Ballantine Award, for her commitment to the community and exhibiting excellence in business.

 Senior Vice President, Alpine Bank